discourse/message_bus/README.md

 // how often do you want the callback to fire in ms MessageBus.callbackInterval = 500;

-MessageBus.subscribe("/channel", function(data){
+// you will get all new messages sent to channel MessageBus.subscribe("/channel", function(data){
   // data shipped from server
 });

+// you will get all new messages sent to channel (-1 is implicit) MessageBus.subscribe("/channel", function(data){
+  // data shipped from server
+}, -1);

+// all messages AFTER message id 7 AND all new messages MessageBus.subscribe("/channel", function(data){
+  // data shipped from server
+}, 7);

+// last 2 messages in channel AND all new messages MessageBus.subscribe("/channel", function(data){
+  // data shipped from server
+}, -3);
 ```

 There is also a Ruby implementation of the client library, at